zzzuhaibmohd/zzzuhaibmohd/README.md

 # 💫 About Me:

+An Independent Smart Contract Developer/Auditor with a portfolio of 50+ codebases.
+Expertise in ERC20, ERC721, ERC1155, ERC4626, Web3 Gaming, Perpetual DEXes, AMMs, DAOs, Launchpads, Lending/Borrowing, Staking Contracts, Cross-Chain Bridges, and Liquid Staking Platforms.

-I hold a Bachelor’s Degree in Computer Science and Engineering, which serves as the foundation of my career.
-With nearly four years of experience as a Software Developer, primarily focusing on Backend development, I transitioned into a role as a web2 Security Engineer for two years.
-I hold certifications as a Certified Ethical Hacker (CEHv10) and eLearnSecurity Junior Penetration Tester (eJPT).
+My journey began with a Bachelor’s Degree in Computer Science and Engineering, which laid the foundation for my career.
+I accumulated nearly four years of experience as a Software Developer, primarily focusing on Backend development, before transitioning into a role as a Web2 Security Engineer for two years.
+I am also a Certifi ed Ethical Hacker (CEHv10) and an eLearnSecurity Junior Penetration Tester (eJPT).

-Currently working as an Independent Smart Contract Developer/Auditor, My portfolio currently covers over 40+ diverse codebases.
-I have expertise in developing and auditing various protocols, including ERC20, ERC721, ERC1155, ERC4626, Web3
-Gaming, Perpetual DEXes, Launchpads, Staking Contracts, Cross-Chain bridges, Liquid Staking Platforms, and more.

 I am currently exploring Rust Development and Auditing.